tldr-pages/tldr/pages/common/gh-issue.md

 > Manage GitHub issues from the command-line.
 > More information: <https://cli.github.com/manual/gh_issue>.

-- Display a specific issue:
+- Display an issue with a specific number:

 `gh issue view {{1..n}}`

-- Display a specific issue in the default web browser:
+- Display an issue with a specific number in the default web browser:

 `gh issue view {{1..n}} --web`